Paul Galatis

 Final Thoughts

-What I like most about this setup is that it changes the role the phone plays in our family.
+What I like most about this approach is that it changes the role the phone plays in our family.
 The phone stops behaving like an endless destination in itself and starts behaving more like a useful tool.
-It's a way to communicate, organise, navigate or listen to music.
+It's a way to communicate, research or listen to music.

 The internet no longer sits in the centre of every spare moment, constantly pulling our kids towards the next thing.

-And in a world increasingly designed to remove every form of friction in order to keep us engaged and scrolling, I’ve come to believe that introducing a little friction back into our kids’ childhoods may be exactly what we should be introducing into their lives so they put down their devices and go outside to play, together.
+And in a world increasingly designed to remove every form of friction in order to keep us engaged and scrolling, I’ve come to believe that introducing a little friction back into our kids’ childhoods may be exactly what we should be doing so they put down their devices and go outside to play, together.

-Remember, the friction is not a bug.
-It’s a feature.
+Remember, the friction is not the bug.
+It’s the feature.